 - Honorarium payments for lecturing or guest teaching are possible, but these activities cannot last longer than 9 days at any single institution or organization, and the B-1 visa holder must not accept such payments from more than 5 institutions within a 6 month period.

-Permissible activities on B-1 visa include:
+Permissible activities on the VWP or B-1 visa include:

 - Participation in scientific, educational, professional, or business conventions, conferences or seminars